I have reviewed many scams and system that promises to make instant money for little to no work.

 Do I recommend it?
 No!

 Use2Earn is a website that promises you to make $500 daily.
-The access to this system is for free and apparently you can make money by referring your friends on social media to join the Use2Earn.
+Access to this system is for free and apparently, you can make money by referring your friends on social media to join the Use2Earn.

 You can perform simple tasks, download applications, make YouTube videos and for each task, you should get paid.